team-datascience/blog/docs/tools/git-cheat-sheet.md

 title: git commands && cheat sheet
 sidebar_label: Git
 ---
-**# git && commands**
+# **git and commands**

 # **git**

-Git is a distributed version control system (DVCS).
-"Distributed" means that all developers within a team have a complete version of the project.
-A version control system is simply software that lets you effectively manage application versions. you'll be able to do the following:
+Git is a  software that lets you effectively manage application versions. you'll be able to do the following:

  *  Keep track of all files in a project
  *  Record any changes to project files
  *  Restore previous versions of files
- *  Compare and analyze code
- *  Merge code from_ different computers and different      team members.

 # Git Commands

 ## Configuring Git